Lake Point, Utah

 Lake Point is a city on the eastern edge of northern Tooele County, Utah, United States.
-It is located 17 miles southwest of Salt Lake City International Airport and 11 miles north of Tooele, Utah.
-At its location on the south shore of the Great Salt Lake, the city is served by Interstate 80 and Utah State Route 36.

 The community was originally settled in 1854 under the name of E.T.
 City, in honor of Ezra T. Benson.
 It was renamed Lake Point in 1923.

 A 2021 feasibility study for the proposed Lake Point incorporation area indicated an estimated population of 2,599.
 During the 2021 United States elections, the residents of Lake Point voted to become a city with a five-member council; the first city council was then elected the following year.

 History

 Military cartographers and early pioneers

 John C. Frémont, a second lieutenant in the U.S. Army Corps of Topographical Engineers, was commissioned by the US Government to explore the Mexican territory west of the Louisiana Purchase with a special interest in the terrain and various routes that could link the Midwest to California.
 In the summer of 1843 Fremont took a smaller team from his men and veered off the Oregon Trail at Fort Hall to the Bear River into its terminus at the Great Salt Lake.
 He explored the lake on an eighteen-foot inflatable rubber boat loaded with provisions and produced a map of the lake and its surroundings.

 From 1843-1846 Fremont made several expeditions which included a route south of the Great Salt Lake and eastward to the Humboldt River in Nevada.
 In January 1846, Fremont met with Lansford Hastings, another explorer military man who shared a passion for driving settlement in California.
 A year earlier, in 1845, Hastings published a popular book called "The Emigrants' Guide to Oregon and California" which contained a passage that said the quickest route to the San Francisco Bay was a diversion from Fort Hall on the Oregon Trail "...bearing West Southwest, to the Salt Lake".
 Fremont's detailed explanations of his most recent expedition south of the Great Salt Lake was received with much enthusiasm by Hastings.
 In 1846 Fremont would continue to publish details of his explorations through Utah and Nevada and Hastings set out with teams of men in recruiting settlers to use the Hastings Cutoff.
-Many of the settlers who tried the new route found it very challenging but did make it to their destinations.